-Richard K Kim is a partner at Wachtell, Lipton, Rosen & Katz, where he specialises in representing banks, insurance companies, investment banks and other financial institutions in a broad range of regulatory matters, including in connection with mergers and acquisitions, enforcement actions, compliance and related matters.
+Richard K Kim is a partner at Wachtell, Lipton, Rosen & Katz, where he specialises in representing financial institutions in a broad range of regulatory matters, including in connection with mergers and acquisitions, enforcement actions, compliance and related matters.
 Previously, he was an attorney with the board of governors of the Federal Reserve System where he worked on a wide range of bank supervisory matters.
 He was also assistant general counsel with NationsBank Corporation.

 Richard is a graduate of Stanford University (AB, 1983) and Columbia Law School (JD, 1986).
-He is a member of the Association of the Bar of the City of New York and the American Bar Association where he previously served as chair of the mergers and acquisitions subcommittee of the banking law committee.
-He is also a member of the board of directors of the Asian American Legal Defense & Education Fund, the board of trustees of the Rye Country Day School and a former trustee of The Stanwich School.
+He is a member of the Association of the Bar of the City of New York and the American Bar Association, where he previously served as chair of the mergers and acquisitions subcommittee of the banking law committee.
+He is also a member of the board of directors of the Asian American Legal Defence and Education Fund, the board of trustees of the Rye Country Day School and a former trustee of the Stanwich School.

 This biography is an extract from Who's Who Legal: Banking which can be purchased from our Shop.

 It is not possible to buy entry into any Who's Who Legal publication

 Nominees have been selected based upon comprehensive, independent survey work with both general counsel and private practice lawyers worldwide.
 Only specialists who have met independent international research criteria are listed.